helua/helioventy-excellent/src/pages/privacy.md

 ---
-title: Privacy Policy
+title: Polityka prywatności
 seo:
-  title: Privacy Policy
+  title: Polityka prywatności
 permalink: /privacy/index.html
 description: I respect the EU General Data Protection Regulation (GDPR).
 This policy document explains how I collect and handle any information you provide to me.
 layout: page
 ---

-Edit your details in `_data/personal.yaml`

 I respect the EU General Data Protection Regulation (GDPR) and this policy document explains how I collect and handle any information you provide to me.